-eloping with a Black man soon found himself, at a meeting called by the two Black trustees, listening to Black parent after Black parent proclaim that "any Teacher that would be guilty of such action I will not let him teach my children."
-As one parent put it, "he is prejudice [sic] to color and I do not think he is fit to teach my children."61 A boycott followed.
-The Vernon teacher (#19) accused of indecent assault soon found "children were kept at home, the week following four were kept at home,...this left three who were in attendance the last day I taught."62
+Boycott was most straightforward where the teacher was the accused, as on Salt Spring Island and at Vernon.
+The Salt Spring teacher (#13) accused of helping a White trustee prevent his daughter from eloping with a Black man soon found himself, at a meeting called by the two Black trustees, listening to Black parent after Black parent proclaim that "any Teacher that would be guilty of such action I will not let him teach my children."
+As one parent put it, "he is prejudice [sic] to color and I do not think he is fit to teach my children."60 A boycott followed.
+The Vernon teacher (#18) accused of indecent assault soon found "children were kept at home, the week following four were kept at home,... this left three who were in attendance the last day I taught."61

 The anxieties to do with sexuality were such that, so far as boycott was concerned, it was not necessarily the substance of the charge but simply its existence that triggered action.
 The young male teacher at Lakes (#10) who came up against the irate hotelier was informed by him "that he could ruin any single man who held the position of teacher, by simply spreading reports to the effect that he had been guilty of misconduct towards the girls in school; that whether the reports were true or not, the result would be the same."
-To make the point, not only the hotel owner's two daughters, but also "two girls, who had been very regular in attendance up to that time, were suddenly withdrawn from the school but for two days before the visit of the Superintendent."63 No sooner had trustees at Maple Bay (#15) cleared the teacher of improper behaviour toward the "widow lady" he was courting than his accuser, described as "a mad Methodist fanatic" who "goes around preaching and praying and making a nuisance of himself," initiated a boycott.
-The man began "going around the settlement trying to induce people to keep their Children at home from school and he says he would tie his up by the heels to the fence to dry before he would send them to the school."64 At Cheam (#24) complaints about the teacher's "improper conduct" toward female students were sufficient for there to be "no girls going."
-A trustee explained to the superintendent how "none of the parents will allow any of their girls to go near him on account of his ungentlemanly manner he has been acting towards them."65 However, when the Cheam trustees held a "meeting to investigate
+To make the point, not only the hotel owner's two daughters, but also "two girls, who had been very regular in attendance up to that time, were suddenly withdrawn from the school for two days before the visit of the Superintendent."62 No sooner had trustees at Maple Bay (#15) cleared the teacher of improper behaviour towards the "widow lady" he was courting, than his accuser, described as "a mad Methodist fanatic" who "goes around preaching and praying and making a nuisance of himself," initiated a boycott.
+The man began "going around the settlement trying to induce people to keep their children at home from school and he says he would tie his up by the heels to the fence to dry before he would send them to the school."63 At Cheam (#24), complaints about the teacher's "improper conduct" towards female students were sufficient for there to be "no girls going."
+A trustee explained to the superintendent how "none of the parents will allow any of their girls to go near him on account of his ungentlemanly manner he has been acting towards them."64 However, when the Cheam trustees held a "meeting to investigate trouble we could not get the girls to state what they had to their parents."65